- About

 Some of the pastries you must try from the Iberian Peninsula are:

-Rooted in ancient Greece and Rome, Mediterranean cuisine emphasizes fresh, locally sourced ingredients like olive oil, fruits, and nuts—elements that often find their way into sweet treats.
-Whereas across the Middle East, the legacy of the Persian Empire lives on through pastries infused with aromatic herbs, spices, and honey.
+Rooted in ancient Greece and Rome, Mediterranean cuisine emphasizes fresh, locally sourced ingredients like olive oil, fruits, and nuts, elements that often find their way into sweet treats.
+Across the Middle East, the legacy of the Persian Empire lives on in pastries infused with aromatic herbs, spices, and honey.

 Often served during special occasions and family gatherings, the following pastries reflect centuries-old culinary traditions:

-The roots of many Asian pastries can be traced back to the region's ancient agricultural and cultural traditions, with ingredients like rice, coconut, and sugarcane being a staple in many recipes.
+The roots of many Asian pastries can be traced back to the region's ancient agricultural and cultural traditions, with ingredients such as rice, coconut, and sugarcane as staples in many recipes.
 Trade and colonization also introduced many flavors and techniques, blending local heritage with global influences.

 Typically enjoyed during festivals, holidays, and family gatherings, some of the most popular Asian pastries include: